A man in distress covers his face surrounded by multiple pointing fingers.

 Recognizing the Judgment Behind Concern

-Pressure to conform: If you feel pressured to align your decisions with their expectations or return to church-centered practices, it’s a sign that their concern is not about your journey but about their comfort with your choices.
+Pressure to conform: If you feel pressure to align your decisions with their expectations or return to church-centered practices.
+This is a sign that their concern is not about your journey but about their comfort with your choices.

 Lack of genuine curiosity: When someone is truly concerned for your well-being, they are open to hearing your experiences and understanding your journey.
 Judgment, however, tends to close off curiosity and instead focuses on convincing you to change.